IGGIAUS/Go-WebServer/README.md

 To add you functions to the server you call Register on the mux in the routeConfig method in main.go.

+E.G:
 mux.Register(path String, handler web.HttpMethodHandler)

-for more information go to https://github.com/gorilla/mux
+For more information go to https://github.com/gorilla/mux

-you can add your functions to the handler providing they match the type of web.RequestHandler.
+You can add your functions to the handler providing they match the type of web.RequestHandler.
 The handler can have these functions assigned to any of its below properties